MicrosoftDocs/PowerShell-Docs/dsc/dscCiCd.md

 - Copy Files
 - Publish Artifact

-Edit the properties of the **PowerShell Script** build step as follows:
+After adding these build steps, edit the properties of each step as follows:

+### PowerShell Script

 1. Set the **Type** property to `File Path`.
 1. Set the **Script Path** property to `initiate.ps1`.